-The Church was built under the reign of William II, starting from 1172.
+The Church was built under the reign of William II, starting in 1172.
 Before the Normans arrived, Sicily was ruled by the Fatimids of North Africa during the IX and X centuries.
 The Normans appreciated their talents.
-Many of these people were artists, artisans, engineers, mathematicians, intellectuals; as a result, their culture was absorbed and is deeply reflected in the Cathedral’s architecture and its beautiful floors of marble with geometric patterns.
+Many of these people were artists, artisans, engineers, mathematicians, and intellectuals; as a result, their culture was absorbed and is deeply reflected in the Cathedral’s architecture and its beautiful marble floors with geometric patterns.
 The Byzantine element is responsible for the mosaics that cover the entire walls.
 It is a Catholic cathedral, built during the Norman Kingdom but created by Fatimid and Byzantine artists, each contributing their own culture.

 The True Wonder: The Mosaics at Monreale Cathedral

 The mosaics don’t end there; they grace all the walls and ceiling of this immense structure.
-There are about 6,400 square meters of mosaics made of gold, silver, enamels, glass, and marble.
+About 6,400 square meters of mosaics are made of gold, silver, enamels, glass, and marble.
 Historians believe there are almost 4,000 pounds of pure gold in the mosaics.
 In a brilliant tapestry of faith, the tiny mosaics meticulously portray the stories of the Old and New Testaments.
 They are a storybook, each scene depicting a different chapter.
 The Monreale Cathedral is the most extensive collection of mosaics in Italy.

 Look closely at the pictures; they appear to be paintings at times vs. millions upon millions of tiny tiles.
 It was mesmerizing to study these mosaics in person.
-It is also beyond comprehension how this was done in the 1100s with no modern technology or equipment.
+It is also beyond comprehension how this was done in the 1100s without modern technology or equipment.
 The craftsmanship and artistry will have you spellbound from the moment you enter.

 What to visit in the Cathedral

-There are many beautiful elements to this remarkable Cathedral: the lovely cloister with 208 columns, the mystical Nave, the beautiful Sanctuary, the intricate façade, roof, and exterior.
+There are many beautiful elements to this remarkable Cathedral: the lovely cloister with 208 columns, the mystical nave, the beautiful Sanctuary, the intricate façade, roof, and exterior.
 But the wonder of the Monreale Cathedral is the Choir, the main Church.
 High above the main altar is Christ’s image in an exquisite mosaic that rests just above the mosaic of his mother, Mary.

 A brief description of each element to visit in the Monreale Cathedral

 Monreale’s cloister of the Benedictine monk features 208 columns, each decorated with smooth, carved, or enhanced geometric compositions.
 They built Monreale simultaneously with the Church and the rest of the monastery.
 The cloister is extraordinary.
-This was where the monks prayed, contemplated, wrote, and where they dedicated themselves to nature.
+This was where the monks prayed, contemplated, wrote, and dedicated themselves to nature.
 There are aspects of the cloister that not only speak of Arab and Byzantine artisans but artists coming from elsewhere in Italy, as well as from Provence, France.

 The Central Nave

-The basilican nave is wide, with narrow aisles.
+The basilican nave is vast, with narrow aisles.
 On each side of the aisles are monolithic columns of grey oriental granite with one which is marble.
 Columns support eight pointed arches.
 The ceiling is open woodwork with a shallow pitch, richly decorated with color.